ale70029/JBubbleBobble_old/README.md

 You can also find a project explanation in Italian, i will translate it soon.

-I'm rewriting the whole project, look for "JBubbleBubble"
+I'm reworking the whole project, look for "JBubbleBubble" at : https://github.com/ale70029/JBubbleBobble